 Hiking

-You can walk straight out from our lodge and do beautiful hikes in our valley.
-Or you can drive 15 minutes in either direction to reach different kinds of terrain.
+Sóti Lodge is set in a hiker’s paradise.
+Climb the Sótahnjúkur peak, our namesake, directly from the hotel, or travel in either direction to find more beautiful terrain.
 To the west, there is flatter seaside terrain where one can for example reach Þórðarhöfði cape, which is connected to the mainland via a narrow spit.
-To the east of Sóti, there are the rugged Troll Peninsula mountains, the biggest and tallest continuous mountain range in Iceland.
-With such spectacular scenery, the area is the home of numerous hiking routes of all difficulty levels.
+To the east, there are the rugged Troll peninsula mountains, the biggest and tallest continuous mountain range in Iceland.

 Biking